California Earthquakes Might Follow Devastating Winter Storms

 “If there were any sort of discernible relationship between heavy rainfall and earthquake activity I think we would have long since discovered it and reported on it.”

-Recent storms have collapsed bridges and buckled highways across the state leaving the state with a massive repair bill on top of what’s needed to fix the Oroville Dam, where some 200,000 residents were forced to evacuate.
+Recent storms have collapsed bridges and buckled highways, leaving the state with a massive repair bill on top of what’s needed to fix the Oroville Dam, where some 200,000 residents were forced to evacuate.

-The state is already struggling to repair some 350 roads and several more weeks still remain in the state’s rainy season and Caltrans officials are worried added rainfall could make the situation worse.
+The state is already struggling to repair some 350 roads and several more weeks still remain in the state’s rainy season, and Caltrans officials are worried added rainfall could make the situation worse.

 Meanwhile, another earthquake study released by the United States Geological Survey this week predicts more shaking in Oklahoma and Kansas this year because of oil and gas mining activity, according to Popular Science.